micron21/totp-capable-openstack-client-for-mcloud/README.md

 At this stage, there is limited error handling; use with care, and pay attention to output during the setup.

+### Use and Attributions
+This script is completely open use.
+Feel free to fork or copy.
+No attributions are required, however, if you make improvements, feel free to make suggestions.

 # Prerequisites
 - Familiarity with `docker` and editing scripts to fill in your own configuration.
 - An internet connection.